Rubberverse/fluxer-selfhosted/README.md

 ## More about this small project

 The current Dockerfile is pretty outdated, won't build without substantial modifications to it.
 I've spent a bit of time actually working around it 'cus quite frankly, it's a mess on a greater scale.
 I've mostly relied on my self-hosted LLM for advice regarding fixing pnpm build errors for a monorepo which more or so ended up allowing me to get 90% there - the Containerfile is still written by me.
-I use it for debugging, not vibecoding and even then I'd rather use a search engine.
+I use it for debugging, not vibecoding and even then I'd rather use a search engine.  (once again, it was late night when I had a knack to try this so since it was running, why not try it. well it got some things right and other so terribly wrong that I started running in circles after a bit xd)

 I had issues with building the image as suddenly the language directories were always missing 'cus apparently `.dockerignore`  excludes them (???)